-IPO is celebrating 50 years in 2022.
-We are excited for this milestone and will be sharing exciting events and announcements throughout the year.
+IPO celebrated 50 years in 2022.
+We were excited for this milestone and shared exciting events and announcements throughout the year.

-IPO is celebrating 50 years of serving the IP community in 2022.
-Stay tuned for events throughout the year to celebrate!
+IPO celebrated 50 years of serving the IP community in 2022.

 Intellectual Property Owners Association (IPO) was established in 1972 as an international trade association representing a “big tent” of diverse companies, law firms, service providers and individuals in all industries and fields of technology that own, or are interested in, intellectual property (IP) rights.
 Information about IPO membership, benefits, and activities can be found by following the links in the menus at the top of this page.